cunnie/inclusive-sober-literature/original/big_book/00_titlepage.md

 PAGE iii

+ALCOHOLICS
-ALCOHOLICS ANONYMOUS
+ANONYMOUS

+_The Story of_
-The Story of How Many Thousands of Men and Women Have Recovered from Alcoholism
+How Many Thousands of Men and Women
+Have Recovered from Alcoholism

 FOURTH EDITION

 ALCOHOLICS ANONYMOUS WORLD SERVICES, INC.
-New York City
+NEW YORK CITY

 2001